Mahmut Bozteke: Sports career

 The 23-year-old athlete became the Turkish champion in Para Taekwondo before he competed internationally.

 He won the bronze medal in the K44 disability class in the under 61 kg weight class at the 2016 European Para Taekwondo Championships held in Warsaw, Poland.
 At the 2017 World Para Taekwondo Championships in London, England, he won the silver medal in the K44 61 kg event.
 Bozteke won the gold medal in the K44 61 kg event at the 2019 Para Taekwondo Championships in Bari, Italy.

 Bozteke qualified for the para-taekwondo games at the rescheduled 2020 Summer Paralympics to be held in Tokyo, Japan, beginning on 24 August 2021.
 He waon one of the bronze medals in the -61 kg event.

+He was named as one of two flag bearers along with Sevilay Öztürk by the Turkish National Paralympic Committee to lead the Turkish contingent for the opening ceremony of the 2024 Summer Paralympics in Paris, France.
+He captured the gold medal defeating Mongolian Bolor-Erdene Ganbat in the final of the K44 63 kg event at the 2024 Paris Paralympic Games.